aphenriques/integral/README.md

 ## Get object

-Objects are gotten by value.
+Objects are gotten by reference.

 ```cpp
     luaState.doString("object = Object.new('foo')\n"